SmintGaming/rng-tools/README.md

 `getRandomPoissonDistribution(mean)`

-The **getRandomPoissonDistribution()** function returns a random poisson distributed values based on the mean given.
+The **getRandomPoissonDistribution()** function returns a random poisson distributed value based on the mean given.

 `getRandomGammaDistribution(Coming Soon ;)`